ericDeCourcy/FUSE-stableswap/README.md

 Once you have these requirements, you should download this repo.

 Once the repo is saved somewhere, using the terminal, navigate to the directory containing `package.json`.
-Run `npm --save-dev` to install the dependencies for the project.
+Run `npm i --save-dev` to install the dependencies for the project.

 Within the top level directory of the repo, create a file called `secrets.json`.
 This should be in the same directory as `hardhat.config.js`.